junxit/us-congress-bills-114/metadata.md

 - 2016-06-07 — Mr. Hardy moved to suspend the rules and pass the bill, as amended.
 - 2016-06-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 360 - 7 (Roll no. 272). (text: CR H3482-3483)
 - 2016-06-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 360 - 7 (Roll no. 272).(text: CR H3482-3483)
+- 2016-06-08 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.